Faith, Beauty, Justice

 Graham Walker studied mathematics as a Choral Scholar at St John’s College, Cambridge, and was subsequently awarded a scholarship and bursary to study cello at the Royal Academy of Music in London.
 Graham has performed as a cellist across Europe and North and South America.

 Graham is a highly respected choral conductor, and directs several choirs and orchestras.
-Alongside his work with St John's Voices, Graham is Precentor and Director of Music at Magdalene College and Musical Director of two other choirs.
+Alongside his work with St John's Voices, Graham is Director of Music at Emmanuel College and Musical Director of two other choirs.

 Stephen came to St John’s in 2007, having previously served as Verger at Romsey Abbey and St Marylebone Parish Church in London.
 He has been a Verger since 1999.
 His responsibilities are for the care of the Chapel and associated administration under the direction of the Dean.

 In August 2016 he obtained the Diploma for the Church of England Guild of Vergers with honours.
 Stephen currently serves as General Secretary to the Church of England Guild of Vergers.